shan-weiqiang/shan-weiqiang.github.io/_posts/2024-11-3-symbols-libraries-one-definition-rule.md

 Static linking

 This is when *executable* files are generated, including *executable* and *shared libraries*.
 During static linking, multiple *object* files are processed and merged into one *executable* file.
 ODR rules are checked during this phase, for example if multiple defintions exist in more than one *object* file, errors will be issued.
 Note that *object* file, aka translation unit is the smallest unit that are being operated by compiler.
 If static libraries are being linked, *object* files inside this archive file is choosed and used atomically.
+Use *object* file(one translation unit) as the smallest unit is based on that:
+  - If one symbol, for example a function name, is used from this TU, it is possible that this funtion will call other funtion or variables inside this same TU.
+If linker only abstract the funtion itself, it need to know the detail of the inner structure of this translation unit, which is the job of the compiler, not the linker.
+So, for simplicity, linker treat TU atomically.

 Dynamic linking - Compile time